-The audit report contains information on the company, the audited scope as well as evaluations of the inspected requirements, the preliminary audit result and the corrective actions report, if corrective actions were to be agreed in the relevant audit.
+The audit report contains information on the company, the audited scope and the evaluations, including comprehensible comments on the inspected requirements, the preliminary audit result and the corrective actions report, if corrective actions were to be agreed in the relevant audit.
 It must be prepared by the auditor or an employee of the certification body.
 If any changes occur after the review of the audit report by the certification body, the certification body has to notify the company concerned in writing and without delay.